misken/cookiecutter-datascience-simple/README.md

 * no intention of creating distributable package
 * no automated testing (e.g. pytest)
 * simple folder structure
-* basic Sphinx documentation is initialized
+* basic documentation is initialized with a markdown file

 This cookiecutter was developed for use in teaching a Python based analytics course that includes some basic software engineering content.
 One of the first topics we